Thankfulness Makes the Soul Great

 Before the pandemic hit, we seemed to be part of a world that was moving so fast and was filled with indulgences and distractions that turned our attention away from what is truly important.
 The simple things didn’t seem like enough for us.
-Maybe we worked too much and didn’t spend enough time with our family.
-Maybe we spent our money on things we didn’t really need, thinking they would bring us happiness.
-Maybe we were more self-centered and neglected to take care of our homes and communities.

 Then came the pandemic, and we were forced to slow down and ask ourselves some hard questions: What things are most important in my life?
 After so many things are taken away, what do I still have?

 Over the course of this year I’ve asked myself these questions, and the answers I came up with pointed me back to the basic truths that I already knew: Our connection to God is fundamentally important.
 As are family and friends.
 Our ability to afford enough food and other essentials is a tremendous blessing.
 And of course, our health is the greatest gift of all.